PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 ## Open source license
 Pirsch is completely open source, under a GNU AGPLv3 license.
 Pricing for the full version is based solely on pageviews, meaning it can be deployed across multiple sites at no extra cost.
 Check [the Pirsch repo](https://github.com/pirsch-analytics/pirsch) for more info.

 > PostHog is an open source analytics platform you can host yourself.
-We help you build better products faster, without user data ever leaving your infrastructure.
+We help you build better products faster, without user data ever leaving your infrastructure!

 <ArrayCTA />